-At WGWIDE 2010 (ICES 2010/ACOM:15) deterministic and stochastic equilibrium analyses were carried out using the 'plot-MSY' software (ICES 2010/ACOM:54) to review the 2010 Fmsy value for the western horse mackerel stock.
-Stock-recruit pairs from the period 1983-2010, as estimated from the most recent SAD assessment of the stock, were used together with 5-year averages of selectivity, weight and maturity at age , F refers to the mean for ages 1 - 10.
-Three stock recruit relationships were reexamined, Ricker, Beverton-Holt and the segmented regression ('smooth hockey stick'), and yield-per-recruit (YPR) analyses were also done.
-For the stochastic analyses, uncertainty (CVs) in the biological and fishery parameters at age were used to create alternative fits to the stock-recruit relationships (N=1000).
+At WGWIDE 2010 (ICES 2010/ACOM:15) stochastic equilibrium analyses were carried out using the EqSim tool in R .
+Stock-recruit pairs from the period 1983-2015, as estimated from the most recent SAD assessment of the stock, were used together with 10-year averages of selectivity, weight and maturity at age , F refers to the mean for ages 1-10.
+Segmented regression ('smooth hockey stick') with breakpoint at Blim was used for the stock recruimtnet relationship.